North Carolina Abortion Laws

 Abortion is regulated in all U.S. states, which often includes the licensing requirements of providers, restrictions on late-term abortion, and parental consent mandates.
 North Carolina abortion laws are relatively restrictive, requiring the written consent of parents or guardians, banning abortion after 20 weeks (except to save the life or health of the mother), and the requirement that abortion providers be licensed medical doctors.

-The following chart lists the main provisions of North Carolina's abortion laws.
+The following chart lists the main provisions of North Carolina's abortion laws, while a more detailed description follows.
 See FindLaw's Reproductive Rights section to learn more.

 |Code Section||14-44 to 46; 90-21.6 to 90-21.10|